Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 Is the payment risk-assessed per individual?

-No. The payment level will remain the same for all recipients.
+No. The payment level remains the same for all recipients.
 As a point of principle, all of those who meet the eligibility criteria should be entitled to sign up to the pilot if they choose to.
 Basic income should be treated no differently to any other form of income; we would not, for instance, prevent those leaving care from earning a wage or recommend that they do not sign up for UC if entitled to do so.
 Existing safeguarding procedures should be followed as standard, and tailored support and guidance should be offered in line with their perceived risk.

 Can basic income payments be used to support an internship?